 In fact, in most legislatures, high driving is considered a DUI offense.
 Driving under the influence of drugs and alcohol is a criminal offence leading to monetary penalties, even prison (depending on the country).

-In United States, however, Washington and Colorado have gone a step further and set up a somewhat reasonable limits.
+In the United States, however, Washington and Colorado have gone a step further and set up somewhat reasonable limits.

 Both states allow people to drive under the influence of marijuana.
 The allowed amount of THC in blood is 5 nanograms per milliliter of blood.
 Driving with a higher amount of THC of blood is a criminal offense and can lead to serious legal consequences.

 For reference, a study published in Drug and Alcohol Dependence, says that a person driving with 13 nanograms of THC has the same level of impairment as those driving with 0.08% of alcohol.